-Additionally, individuals with certain medical conditions or taking certain medications should not receive Botox for hyperhidrosis.
+Additionally, individuals with certain medical conditions or taking certain medications should not seek Botox for hyperhidrosis.
 See the complete list of restrictions.

 Some side effects from Botox for axillary hyperhidrosis include:

-Potential vision issues include double vision, dry eyes, blurred vision, dizziness and drooping or swelling of the eyelids.
+- VISION PROBLEMS: Potential vision issues include double vision, dry eyes, blurred vision, dizziness and drooping or swelling of the eyelids.

-These include itching, rash, red itchy welts, wheezing, asthma symptoms, dizziness or feeling faint.
+- ALLERGIC REACTIONS: These include itching, rash, red itchy welts, wheezing, asthma symptoms, dizziness or feeling faint.

 *PLEASE NOTE: As with any medical-related issues, it's best to seek the advice from a qualified medical practitioner.
 The information provided is not to be used or relied on for any diagnostic purposes and should not be used as a substitute for professional diagnosis and treatment.